StablexUI/Core/ROADMAP.md

 Features to implement
 =====================

-These a features on roadmap ordered by priority from highest to lowest:
+These are features on roadmap ordered by priority from highest to lowest:

 - feature 1
 - feature 2 #refToIssue